toothbrush/Spotiqueue/README.md

 What it currently supports:

 * Setting arbitrary keybindings — if you don't like my choices, change them!
-* Hooks — get a callback when the track ends, when items are copied, etc.
+* Hooks — get a callback when the track ends, when items are copied to the clipboard, etc.
 * Remote control — easily hook up media keys, network access, whatever you want.
 The sky's the limit.